-We have talked before about how our jawbone's intimate connection with our ear provides striking evidence of the connection between TMJ and tinnitus.
+We have talked before about how our Perspective on the TMJ-Tinnitus Connection: Your Ear Bones Are Jaw Bones provides striking evidence of the connection between TMJ and tinnitus.
 Now a new technology designed to restore hearing using your teeth shows how the jawbone can produce sounds in your ear.

 The SoundBite Technology